creighton-lewis/cpts-notes/ad.md

 ```
 ### Creating fake SPN

+> [!NOTE]
+> Must be domain user from Windows attack host positioned within network but not joined to the domain OR transfer tool to domain-joined host

 [!NOTE]
-> Must be authenticated as member of group to be successful.
+Must be authenticated as member of group to be successful.
 > Process: Create fake SPN -> Use rubeus.exe -> crack hashes -> cleanup

 **Fake SPN Creation**